Features of the Student Testing Application

 - With the answer space active, the student presses [Enter] to move between the objects.

-- The student presses [Space bar].
+- The student presses [space bar].
 The active object displays a blue border.

 - The student presses an arrow key to move the object.
 To move the object in smaller increments, the student holds [Shift] while pressing an arrow key.